Interpol may reject Pak request to arrest Altaf

 -

-Interpol may reject Pak request to arrest AltafBy Sabir ShahFebruary 08, 2017Print : National
+Interpol may reject Pak request to arrest AltafBy Sabir ShahFebruary 09, 2017Print : Islamabad

 Research conducted by the “Jang Group and Geo Television Network” shows that after the Russian interior ministry had requested Interpol to put an American businessman, William Browder, on its search list and locate and arrest him, the world's largest international police organisation had asserted that Russia's case against the anti-government businessman was "predominantly political” and hence contrary to its rules and regulations.